Skip Ribbon Commands

 North Florida Board Member since 2019

 Ryan Sandy is an attorney with the State of Florida’s Department of Business and Professional Regulation.
-His college career started at Central Florida Community College, then moved on to Florida Southern College before earning a master’s degree in international politics from American University, which led him to obtain his law degree from Florida State University.
+His college career started at Central Florida Community College, then moved on to Florida Southern College.
+He later earned a master’s degree in international politics from American University and a law degree from Florida State University.

-He and his wife Sara, daughter of Chair Elect Leslie Redding, are following in the family’s footsteps of supporting Boys Town North Florida.
-Ryan’s support began through attending fundraising events, and volunteering in the Birthday Buddy program.
+He and his wife, Sarah, the daughter of Leslie Redding, are following in the family’s footsteps of supporting Boys Town North Florida.
+Ryan’s support began after attending fundraising events and volunteering in the Birthday Buddy program.
 Over the last few years, Ryan’s dedication has led him to support Boys Town on a larger scale by joining the Board of Directors in 2019.

-In his spare time, Ryan enjoys spending time with his wife Sarah and their son, Flynn.
+In his spare time, Ryan enjoys spending time with Sarah and their son, Flynn.